- We Are

 - We Provide

 Great River Energy’s headquarters site hosts more than 300 kilowatts of solar installations using a variety of technologies.
-We developed 19 additional solar installations (20 kilowatts each) at member sites throughout our service area.
+We developed 19 additional solar installations (20 kilowatts each) at member sites throughout their service area.
 We voluntarily pursued these projects as a way to learn more about solar energy and identify efficient financing methods, technologies and configurations.
 Many of our member cooperatives have installed their own community solar projects as well.
 They may also offer the Wellspring solar program which allows homeowners to purchase solar energy for their homes.

 Great River Energy obtains renewable biomass energy from the Elk River Resource Recovery Project, which uses refuse-derived fuel to generate electricity.
 The power plant burns processed municipal waste, reducing the amount of waste sent to landfills by 300,000 tons annually.
-Great River Energy subsidiary GRE Newport Services, LLC, was selected by the Ramsey/Washington Recycling and Energy Board to operate the Newport Resource Recovery Facility, which extracts recyclable materials and produces refuse-derived fuel for a renewable energy power plant.

 Great River Energy also purchases approximately 25,000 megawatt-hours of electricity generated through methane gas collection in Elk River, Minn.

 Great River Energy’s first-of-its-kind RevoltTM program retires renewable energy credits from wind resources to ensure electric vehicles are driven by 100 percent renewable energy for the life of a vehicle.
 Our electric thermal storage programs apply wind energy produced during the overnight hours for efficient and affordable space heating and water heating.